FluorescentHallucinogen/PainCheats/README.md

 ## Description

-“PainKiller Advanced Cheats” (shortly “PainCheats”, or “PKCheats”) is a cheat script for one of the greatest video game series of the recent years, “PainKiller”.
+“PainKiller Advanced Cheats” (shortly “PainCheats”, or “PKCheats”) is a cheat script for “PainKiller” video game series.

-The latest stable version of “PainCheats” contains 138 console cheat commands for the single-player game mode:
+The latest stable version of “PainCheats” contains 138 console cheat commands for the single-player game mode (see the full list in the [`CheatList.txt`](CheatList.txt) file):

 * all of the original cheats;
 * cheats disabled in the retail version of the game;